 Ed King switched to lead guitar from bass duties on ‘Pronounced..’ and the triple-guitar army was born with Gary Rossington’s wailing sound/slide skills, Allen Collins’ Eric Clapton-on-steroids style and King (perhaps the more technical of the three) sharp Stratocaster attack.

 As one Steve Harris once said, honoring the Jacksonvillers: ‘Iron Maiden are the Lynyrd Skynyrd of Heavy Metal’.
 Add the honky tonk piano lines of Billy Powell and you have the perfect mix.
 Riffs, chord progressions and arpeggios converge on the well-known ‘Sweet Home Alabama’, the proverbial answer to Neil Young‘s ‘Southern Man’.
 The result is a song that’s fresher and juicier than summer Georgia peaches.

 Ed King actually dreamed the unforgettable first guitar solo note for note.
-On a funny side note, I can picture many English gentlemen going nuts by Ronnie’s southern way of pronouncing ‘Birming…Ham’
+On a funny side note, I can picture many English blokes going nuts by Ronnie’s southern way of pronouncing ‘Birming…Ham’